 "I need to know more about what happened to Shelley.

 "If I could go and see him tomorrow I would do, but I don't have the right to do that.

 "The judge gave him life in prison, but what's he going to do?

 "Three months of his sentence and then die because of his hunger strike - is that a sentence?
-Where do you go from here?"'No grave'
+Where do you go from here?"